by Oliver and Rachel DeMille

 Time for a Change

-We’ve been teaching the principles of Leadership Education for nearly two decades now, and we still notice two types of people who learn about TJEd.
+We’ve been teaching the principles of Leadership Education for nearly three decades now, and we still notice two types of people who learn about TJEd.
 One type flourishes, the other struggles and sometimes even quits—unless they find out and implement what is working for the first type.

 When we first started teaching the principles of TJEd, we thought everyone would just naturally resonate with the 7 Keys of Great Teaching and leap to apply them.
 After our initial period of discovering them, this was our personal experience; so we weren’t surprised when many people did the same.
-But we were a little surprised when a few people kept asking…
+But we were a little surprised when a some people kept asking…

 “But how do you actually do this?”